 ‘Oh do calm down,’ snapped Cynhafal, who had known that Benlli wandered the road, and was unafraid.
 ‘Your anger shall burn you deeper than the fire that burnt your fort to ashes.’

 Benlli hated being interrupted, it made him feel unimportant, and he screamed.
 And as he did, he felt his blood begin to boil.
-He dropped his axe in fright, looked at the hands that had held the cold steel of the axe shaft and wide eyed, watched them smoulder.
+He dropped his axe in fright, looked at the hands that had held the axe shaft and wide eyed, watched them smoulder.

 ‘What have you done?’ he cried.